ps258/k8s-sandbox/README.md

 						Create a tyk instance in a namespace sandbox with the version given as a tag with -v -e the number of edge gateway replicas to run
 						-c the number of gateway replicas to run
-						-m run MDCB and configure edge gateways
+						-i add the istio label to the namespace so istio is injected into the pods -m run MDCB and configure edge gateways
 						-p deploy with postgres not mongo
 						-s deploy a stand alone gateway